DiptoChakrabarty/node_app/README.md

 ### Run using Docker
 ```
 - Ensure docker and docker-compose is installed
-- <a href="https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04" target="_blank">Install docker on ubuntu</a>
 - Start services of docker and enable them
-- <a href="https://linuxize.com/post/how-to-install-and-use-docker-compose-on-ubuntu-18-04" target="_blank">Install docker compose on ubuntu</a>
 - There are two files a Dockerfile and docker-compose.yml
 - Dockerfile is used to create docker image
 - To run application run docker-compose up -d